12 min read

 Data Center Electrician: Career Guide (2026)

-Salary snapshot: $52–$75/hr on active DC builds; $110K–$160K+ annually for experienced journeymen
+Salary snapshot: $52–$75/hr on DC build work; $110K–$160K+ annually for experienced journeymen with overtime/per diem

 What a data center electrician actually does